Welcome to Online Learning

 Online courses offered by Delaware County Community College adhere to the same policies, procedures and rigorous academic standards as campus-based courses and require students to dedicate consistent amounts of study time to each course.
 Online courses can assist students who are looking to accelerate their degree completion time, learn new skills, seek a promotion, or a new job, all while managing their critical life responsibilities.

 Registering for online or hybrid courses is simple.
 Current students may register online through delaGATE or visit our registration site at www.dccc.edu/register.
 New and readmit students need to complete an Application for Admission or register in person at one of the College's locations.
 PLEASE pay attention to section numbers.
-Any section number with an A, B or F means that these courses are accelerated and will not follow a 15 week format.
-Section A courses start at the beginning of each full semester, section B courses start midway through a full semester and section F courses start a few weeks after the start of a full Fall or Spring semester.
+Any section number with an A or B means that these courses are 7 week courses.
+Section A courses start at the beginning of each full semester, while section B courses start midway through a full semester of a Fall or Spring term.

 How To Access And Start Your Online Or Hybrid Course